-The purpose of this organization is fourfold:
+The purpose of this organization is:

-- to promote among the students an interest in missions; - to help all students discover God's plan for them in His work; - to foster spiritual growth; - and to encourage students to become involved in Christian witnessing.
+- to promote among the students an interest in missions, assisting leading the annual Missions Emphasis week: - to help all students discover God's plan for them in His work; - to model and live out the love and compassion of Christ through various ministries.
+Servantevangelism projects and creative ministries that meet real needs in the community of Sussex provide wonderful opportunities to experience the challenges and joys of Christian witnessing and serving others.